Is It Bad To Eat Before Bed? 7 Side Effects Of Immediately Sleeping After Eating

 It’s clear that eating before bed can have several negative effects, from indigestion to weight gain.
 However, it’s important to note that the type of food and amount matters.

-You may want to avoid eating sugar-rich foods like bread, pasta, and sweets as they can cause blood sugar levels to spike at the wrong time.
-Overloading on food in general can also have negative effects as it’s difficult to digest.
+You may want to stop eating sugar-rich foods like bread, pasta, and sweets as they can cause blood sugar levels to spike at the wrong time, which will impede with restful sleep.
+Overloading on food in general can also have negative effects as it's difficult to digest.

-With that said, some foods are better than others for eating late at night.
+With that said, if you have unavoidable hunger pangs at night, some foods are better than others for eating late at night.

 What To Eat Before Bed